 Homes are selling faster than new ones are coming onto the market!

 It’s one thing to say that one city, town, or school district has a very low months of inventory (or high absorption rate).
 It is another altogether to say an entire county is that low.
 This is a major trend, not a tiny blip in the statistics.

 How soon we forget that after the outrageously deep seller’s market in 2000, we had a steep drop in 2001.
 Or that all the crazy buying in the San Jose area (and other places) in 2005-06, combined with bad financial regulations, lead to the crash of 2007-2009.
 But perhaps that enormous “correction”, in which Santa Clara County lost about 50% of its value on average, had more room to recover than we initially realized.
 Jobs keep flowing in, and housing starts are not keeping up.
 Supply and demand – the age old equation.
 That would seem to refute the idea that this is a Silicon Valley real estate market bubble.
 Perhaps low inventory and strong demand are what we should be expecting going forward.

 Today we are seeing non-contingent offers with the home buyer having no rights to back out for any reason – not for inspection, loan, or appraisal issues – even when the buyers do have a loan!

-About a quarter of all houses, townhomes and condominiums in Santa Clara County are selling all cash, no loans.
+About 15% of all houses, townhomes and condominiums in Santa Clara County are selling all cash, no loans here in late 2017 (in Feb 20123 it was about 25%), as reported by the MLS.
 Many of these are either non-contingent or the contingency period is 2 or 3 days.